b4youleap/wineferm/README.md

 ### Constraints
 * Make no modifications to the kegerator that would prevent its use as originally intended.
 (There may still be a reason to buy a keg!)
+* No modifications to the standard winemaking equipment.

 ### Assumptions
 * Close enough is good enough: The instructions (for the Malbec) specify a temperature range of 22 - 24 degrees Celsius, and I assume the kegerator can maintain that enough of the time with the exceptions being during cooling cycles.
 The placement of the temperature sensor in the vertical middle in combination with the polling frequency will result in some over-cooling of the liquid but will not be detrimental to the fermentation process.